 - Does it work in post-place and route timing simulation?
 If problems are seen in hardware but not in timing simulation, this could indicate a PCB issue.
-Ensure that all clock sources are active and clean. - If using MMCMs in the design, ensure that all MMCMs have obtained lock by monitoring the locked port.
+Ensure that all clock sources are active and clean. - If using mixed-mode clock managers (MMCMs) in the design, ensure that all MMCMs have obtained lock by monitoring the LOCKED port.